 - Gluten free: Just sub GF all-purpose flour for the whole wheat and it works acceptably, but more crumbly.
 Another used a cup mixed sorghum and brown rice flour plus a teaspoon of xanthan gum.

-- Dairy free: Coconut oil works fine in place of butter, especially in the nut butter versions.
+- Dairy free: Coconut oil (use the code STEWARDSHIP for 10% off at that site!) works fine in place of butter, especially in the nut butter versions.

 - High protein: Add up to 1/2 cup of collagen peptides to the recipe to pump up the protein and other benefits!

 - Less sweetener: Honey is expensive and the “unhealthy” ingredient in this recipe.
 When you heat the honey, you can definitely cut it down by at least 1/3 cup and everything still holds together.
 I also had success substituting natural applesauce for up to 1/2 cup honey, but the resulting bars weren’t very sweet.
 The chocolate chips were a necessity.

 - Crumbs in the bottom of the storage bag?
 So yummy over homemade yogurt with fresh fruit!